greenm01/vb4x/docs/vb4x_specs.md

 All hits are applied, although some hits may be left-over and ineffective if a squadron’s DS blocks it.

-In computer moderated play, the algorithm will apply damage to squadrons with the lowest AS in order to sustain maximum offensive power for the Task Force.
+In computer moderated play, the algorithm will reduce squadrons with the lowest AS in order to sustain maximum offensive power for the Task Force.
 Die roll modifiers are a factor in the calculation.

 Squadrons are not reduced and destroyed until all other squadrons in the Task Force are already crippled.